jgrassler/crowbar/doc/barclamp.md

 section:

 ```
-Fpatch   # Fix any merge conflicts reported by this command before proceeding
+reposync_crowbar   # Fix any merge conflicts reported by this command before proceeding
-sync_crowbar
 ```

 If you navigate to your Crowbar Admin Node's web interface now and select